 If you want to feed your beardie cabbage, just make sure that the leaves are not too soft!
 Make sure that they’re crunchy enough before giving them to your pet lizard.

-Conclusion | Can Bearded Dragons Eat Cabbage
+Bonus Read | Can Bearded Dragons Eat Cabbage

 If you’re looking to get your bearded dragon acquainted with cabbage, this article is for you!
 We discussed the benefits of feeding your lizard this popular food item and how it can benefit not only themselves but also those around them.
-There are a few things that should be kept in mind before feeding them any kind of vegetable or fruit though because some may contain toxins or harmful chemicals which could cause issues later on down the road if left untreated.
-Remember that these tips apply only when using fresh produce so don’t try cooking it yourself either!

 You Might Also Like: